On the Hausdorff dimension of graph of random vector-valued Weierstrass function: Abstract

 \section{Abstract}

 Let $\Theta=\{\theta_n\}, \Lambda=\{\lambda_n\}$ be two sequences of independent and identically distributed uniform random variables on $[0,1]$.
-The random vector-valued Weierstrass function is given by where $b>1, \beta\in (0,1/2)$.
-We prove that, with probability one, the Hausdorff dimension of the graph of this function is extending a result of Hunt in 1998.
+The random vector-valued Weierstrass function is given by where $0<a<1<b,\ ab> 1$.
+The Hausdorff dimension of the graph of this function is proved to be

 \keywords{Hausdorff dimension; Box dimension; Weierstrass function}

 \subjclass[2020]{Primary 28A78; Secondary 37C45}